xraypy/xraylarch/doc/xafs/xafsft.rst

 In general, the window arrays have a value that gradually increases from 0 up to 1 at the low-k end, may stay with a value 1 over some central portion, and then tapers down to 0 at the high-k end.
-The mea ning of the ``dx`` and ``dx2``, and even ``xmin``, and ``xmax`` varies a bit for the different window types.
+The meaning of the ``dx`` and ``dx2``, and even ``xmin``, and ``xmax`` varies a bit for the different window types.
 The Hanning, Parzen, and Welch windows share a convention that the windows taper up from 0 to 1 between ``xmin-dx/2`` and